 By Gary Donnelly

-Get your copy of Gary’s captivating, debut crime thriller, Blood Will Be Born, here!
+Get your copy of Gary’s debut novel, Blood Will Be Born, here!